American Airlines earns $476 million on record revenue in 2Q

 “We are sizing the airline for the resources we have available and the operating conditions we face,” Isom said Thursday on a call with analysts and reporters.

 London has become a flashpoint for airlines and their passengers — a symbol of how the industry has stumbled in handling huge crowds.
-United CEO Scott Kirby called out Heathrow Airport on Wednesday, and American’s chief government-affairs officer, Nate Gatten, did the same Thursday.
+United CEO Scott Kirby called out Heathrow Airport on Wednesday, and American’s chief lobbyist, Nate Gatten, did the same Thursday.

 Gatten said Heathrow officials told American “on extremely short notice” last week to cancel departing flights to help the airport manage overcrowding.
 He said that left the airline with few options to reroute passengers.
 Heathrow is expected to keep some type of constraints in place until mid-September, although airlines don’t know exactly what the rules will be, he said.